emlindvall/birdsongs/birdsongs/README.md

 ---

-## Future Development Opportunities 🦆
+## Future Development Opportunities 🦢

-I fully intend to return to Birdsongs very soon.
-My vision is to turn Birdsongs into a more active educational experience, centering its functionality on a birdcall quiz utilizing recordings from the user's selected location.
-I'd love to integrate some sort of a points system, maybe a streak-tracker, or even a leaderboard.
-This would mean incorporating user authentication, much more robust form validation, and an expansion of the currently-available search terms, just to name a few starting points.
-I'd also like to feature a random recording each day, and create functionality for browsing birdcalls randomly, rather than based on specific search criteria.
+Birdsongs has really just hatched, but I do fully intend to return to it very soon.
+My vision is to build the interface out to be more educationally-focused, swapping passive exploration for active recall practice via a quiz-based algorithm that will sit alongside the existing search functionalities.
+I'd love to allow users to track their streak of correctly-identified birdcalls, and feature users with the most impressive track records.
+I'm also interested in creating functionality that will allow users to browse recordings randomly, instead of via targeted search query.
+Those are just a few starting points-- ultimately I'd like to expand to allowing for user authentification, and to widen the Birdsongs library to encompass the global data Xeno Canto offers.
 Stay tuned!